 Planning Your Visit

-Given the limited publicly available data on La MARGUERIA's current hours, booking method, and seasonal schedule, the practical approach is to contact the venue directly via its address at 19 Avenue du 16 Septembre 1947, 06430 Tende.
+La MARGUERIA is a casual restaurant at 19 Avenue du 16 Septembre 1947, 06430 Tende, France, with recommended reservations and an average price of about $25 per person.
 Arriving in Tende outside peak hiking season, between October and May, means a quieter town and a restaurant scene oriented toward local regulars rather than summer visitors, which tends to produce more representative cooking.
-The autumn chestnut season, typically late October, aligns well with the valley's strongest local ingredient availability.
 Those travelling from the Riviera for a single-day excursion should factor in return journey timing, as the Roya Valley road closes to traffic unpredictably in winter weather.

 Budget and Context